top of page

 gaussian-beam-propagation_033.PNG

-There are several cases for what is the known quantities in the first term of the recurrence formula, here, wo1_real, which is the first term of woi_real, and θ1_real, which is the first term of θi_real, are given as the setting values.
-The diagram is as shown below.
+There are several cases for what can be considered a known quantity in the first term of the recurrence formula, but here, the first term wo1_real of woi_real and the first term θ1_real of θi_real are given as set values.
+These are given by actual measurements, or in the case of fiber input, the mode field diameter of the fiber corresponds to 2 x wo1_real.
+The conditions for the first term can be illustrated as follows:

 gaussian-beam-propagation_034.PNG